Eating fruits and vegetables does a body good.

 When this goes in, the gut passes through it undigested, and this will help move the bowel and increase stool bulk.

 A diet that contains lots of fiber help soften the stool and prevents constipation.
 It’ll also help folks who may have soft watery stools by solidifying it because soluble fiber will absorb water and will add bulk [source].

 Eating a diet that’s rich in fiber is more filling compared to food that’s rich in fat and low in fiber.
 You’ll eat less and stay full longer.

-And since you’re consuming lots of vegetables and fruits these will be “energy dense” which means you’ll consume less calories for the same amount of food.
+And since you’re consuming lots of vegetables and fruits, these will be “energy-dense,” which means you’ll consume fewer calories for the same amount of food.

-If you absolutely don’t like pulp then you’ll have to use a nut bag or strainer to separate pulp and juice.
+If you don’t like pulp, then you’ll have to use a nut bag or strainer to separate pulp and juice.
 I’ve written a detailed guide about this process – make sure you read that.

-But if you don’t mind having a little pulp then just add more water than usual to the recipe to lighten up the consistency.
-Some juicers have a juice preset that chops ingredients into smaller bits that almost has a juice-like consistency.
-But you’ll need to add more liquid to achieve a similar consistency.
+But if you don’t mind having a little pulp, then add more water than usual to the recipe to lighten up the consistency.
+Some juicers have a juice preset that chops ingredients into smaller bits that almost have a juice-like consistency.
+But you’ll need to add more liquid to achieve a similar texture.

-Just remember that adding more liquid will dilute flavor and won’t be as nutrient dense.
+Just remember that adding more liquid will dilute the flavor and won’t be as nutrient-dense.

 So weigh your options.

 In his book “Food Combining Made Easy,” Dr. Herbert Shelton said that you couldn’t mix starchy food with other food groups.